Master Productivity: 15 Expert-Approved Daily Tips

 10. Utilize Your Team

 “Innovation can often be the key to productivity, as well as a bustling office environment and an open-minded culture.
-I’ve found that team members can be most productive when they are allowed to be creative, disruptive, and think outside of the box more often than not.
-A good kickoff each week to get the ideas flowing can be a brainstorming meeting.
+I’ve found that team members can be most productive when they are allowed to be creative, disruptive, and think outside the box more often.
+A brainstorming meeting can be a good kickoff each week to get the ideas flowing.

 Whether you have a new project coming up or are running out of time on an older one, having your team together in one room to support each other and lend the power of their minds is rewarding beyond belief.”